Dotfile-Management-III

 Note hoe the minus

-appears in the opposite change.
+-and plus+appears in the opposite change.

 Handling secret with 1Password